Gods and demons fiction: Etymology

-Notable Adaptations
+Notable adaptations

+The 1986 television adaptation of Journey to the West is one of the most well-known adaptations of the novel.

-From 1996 to 2000, Ryu Fujisaki published Hoshin Engi on Weekly Shonen Jump.
+From 1996 to 2000, Ryu Fujisaki published Hoshin Engi in Weekly Shonen Jump.
 The story and characters were based on Investiture of the Gods.

-In August 2020, a Chinese company released a pre-alpha gameplay video on Black Myth: Wukong, featuring characters based on Journey to the West.
+In August 2024, a Chinese company released Black Myth: Wukong, a video game featuring characters based on Journey to the West.